 The operational difference between frameworks is dramatic:

-# Dakera: one binary, one command
+# Dakera: one command

 # Mem0 (self-hosted): Python + vector DB + embedding API